Robyn O'Connell

 I work to provide a safe, contained and confidential space on a weekly basis in which you can share the difficulties you want to work on, at a pace, you feel comfortable, so we can work together towards understanding and change in the direction of your values.

-The first session is the assessment and will be slightly longer than a normal session at 90 minutes.
-This is to give enough time to explore what you have come to therapy for, what you have tried in the past, what helped and what didn't help.
+The first session is the assessment where we will explore what you have come to therapy for, what you have tried in the past, what helped and what didn't help.
 At the end of this session, I will try and make some recommendations around what may be most helpful for you.
 Following our meeting, I'll summarise our conversation in a letter which I will email to you.

-After the assessment session, the sessions will be 50-55 minutes.
+After the assessment session, the sessions will last approximately 50-60 minutes.
 Each person I work with is very different so it is difficult to predict how many sessions will be needed.
 From a personal therapeutic perspective, my aim is only to work with a person for as long as it is helpful and to empower the person to leave therapy with the skills they need.

 Taking the next steps

 Looking for a therapist can feel a bit overwhelming and confusing.
-I hope the information above will help to answer some of your questions but if you would like to know more, please contact me in confidence via our team at Avenue Therapies by email or phone (020 7112 8834) and we will do our best to get you the help you need.
+I hope the information above will help to answer some of your questions but if you would like to know more, please contact me in confidence via our team at Mind to Mind by email and we will do our best to get you the help you need.

 Training, qualifications & experience